-Note 5: Designs that have a system described in A or B will have this information in their SSAs.
+Designs that have a system described in A or B will have this information in their SSAs, and everything from a "major" to a "hazardous" failure condition should be included.

 Section 25.1309(d) requires the applicant submit an analysis of the possible modes of failure, probability of failures, resulting effects, etc. (i.e., an SSA) to show compliance to 14 CFR § 25.1309(b).
 The "Arsenal" version of AC 25.1309-1A provides additional guidance.